craigatk/opentelemetry-gradle-plugin/README.md

 Example of running a Jaeger instance locally and publishing build traces to it:

-Run Jaegar via Docker and enable the OpenTelemetry collector with `COLLECTOR_OTLP_ENABLED=true`:
+Run Jaeger via Docker and enable the OpenTelemetry collector with `COLLECTOR_OTLP_ENABLED=true`:

 ```
 docker run --name jaeger \